YonatanDas/AKSrepo/README.md

 Overview

-This document outlines the steps I followed to complete the DevOps Junior take-home task.
+This document will show the steps I followed to complete the DevOps Junior take-home task.
 The assignment involves setting up infrastructure on Azure using Terraform, deploying a web application to a Kubernetes cluster, and configuring a CI/CD pipeline using Azure DevOps.

 1. Infrastructure Setup (Terraform)